Installation

 opam repo add coq-released https://coq.inria.fr/opam/released

-opam depext -i coq coqide coq-tactician # Answer yes to all questions
+opam install coq-core coq-tactician # Answer yes to all questions

-On some exotic linux distibutions, the command above may not know how to install system packages.
-In that case, you have to manually install them through your systems package manager, and then finish the installation with opam install coq coqide coq-tactician.
+On some exotic linux distibutions, the commands above may not know how to install system packages.
+In that case, you have to manually install them through your systems package manager, and then re-run these commands

 After installation, Tactician is not immediately enabled.
 This can be done by running the command tactician enable.
 This command will add some code to your coqrc file (a file that Coq loads automatically every time it is started) that will load Tactician.
 Further information about why Tactician is loaded this way can be found here.
 If you wish to disable Tactician, this can be done with the command tactician disable.